descostesn/chromglycomethods/figure4/B/README.md

 ## Figure generation

-Generate a matrix with the RNAPol II bigwig using the coordinates of the Ensembl genes and plot a heatmap in descending order:
+Generate a matrix with the RNAPol II bigwig using the coordinates of the Ensembl genes and plot a heatmap in descending order (deeptools v3.5.5):

 ```
 #!/bin/bash